Simulating core excitation in breakup reactions of halo nuclei using an effective three-body force: Introduction

 For the $^{12}$C target, the magnitude and general shape of the breakup cross section of $^{11}$Be was well reproduced, but the calculation missed breakup strength in the energy region of the $\fial^+$ and $\thal^+$ resonances of $^{11}$Be at, respectively, 1.27~MeV and 3~MeV above the one-neutron threshold \cite{CPH18,MC19}.
 The experimental breakup cross section exhibits clear peaks at these energies~\cite{Fuk04,CGB04}.
 We adjusted the $^{10}$Be-n interaction in the $d_{5/2}$ and $d_{3/2}$ partial waves to reproduce these continuum states as single-particle resonances.
-This reduced the discrepancy between our prediction and data, although significant breakup strengths was still missing, especially at the $\thal^+$ resonance \cite{CPH18}.
+This reduced the discrepancy between our prediction and data, although a significant breakup strength was still missing, especially at the $\thal^+$ resonance \cite{CPH18}.
 These results were insensitive to off-shell properties of the ${}^{10}$Be-neutron interaction.

 In the present work, we explore the significance of the core excitation in the breakup of $^{11}$Be on $^{12}$C by introducing in the reaction model a three-body interaction between the target, the $^{10}$Be core and the halo neutron.
 This has the effect of inducing additional $s$-to-$d$-wave transitions in the ${}^{11}$Be system.
-Such an effective way to describe the virtual excitation of one of the participants in a collision has been used in various nuclear physics contexts, from the $\Delta(1232)$ in the original Fujita-Miyazawa three-nucleon force \cite{Fujita:1957zz} to $\chi$EFT nuclear forces~\cite{Ordonez:1993tn,vanKolck:1994yi,Epelbaum:2007sq} and transfer reactions \cite{Din19}.
-For a colloquium on effective three-body forces in nuclear physics and beyond, see \cite{Hammer:2012id}.
-Here we expect it is useful for energies less than the 3.368 MeV needed to produce the $2^+$ excitation of ${}^{10}$Be in the final state of the collision.
-Therefore we mainly focus on relative energies $E$ between the $^{11}$Be core and the halo neutron below about 2 MeV, where the Halo EFT expansion is well justified.
+Such an effective way to describe the virtual excitation of one of the participants in a collision has been used in various nuclear-physics contexts, from the $\Delta(1232)$ in the original Fujita-Miyazawa three-nucleon force \cite{Fujita:1957zz}, to proton scattering from deformed nuclei~\cite{Love:1967,Satchler:1971}, to $\chi$EFT nuclear forces~\cite{Ordonez:1993tn,vanKolck:1994yi,Epelbaum:2007sq} and transfer reactions \cite{Din19}.
+For a colloquium on effective three-body forces in nuclear physics and beyond, see Ref.~\cite{Hammer:2012id}.
+Here we expect that such an approach will be useful for energies less than the 3.368 MeV needed to produce the $2^+$ excitation of ${}^{10}$Be in the final state of the collision.
+Therefore we mainly focus on relative energies $E$ between the $^{10}$Be core and the halo neutron below 3~MeV, where the Halo EFT expansion is well justified.
 However, our description can be extended to higher energies by tuning the range parameters of the three-body interactions.

 After a brief reminder of the theoretical framework, we introduce the form of the three-body force that we consider in this work, see \Sec{formalism}.
 Our results and their analysis are provided in \Sec{results}.
 We offer our conclusions in \Sec{conclusion}.